clementpl/influx-crypto-watcher/README.md

 Crypto market data aggregator

+This project is used by [influx crypto trader](https://github.com/clementpl/influx-crypto-trader) to make a complete system of trading (with backtesting)

 ## Description

 This application help gathering data about cryptocurrencies (stock price, signals, tweet) and store those data in [InfluxDB](https://github.com/influxdata/influxdb)